Vilarinho da Furna: Flood

-Planning for a reservoir and dam began in the 1950s, with surveys and test drilling.
+Planning for a fresh-water reservoir and dam began in the 1950s, with surveys and test drilling.
 Construction started in 1967.
-At this time, the village had almost 300 inhabitants in 57 families spread over 80 houses.
+At this time, the village had almost 300 inhabitants in 57 families spread across 80 houses.

-The exodus started in September 1969, when the then-Companhia Portuguesa de Electricidade (Portuguese Electricity Company) started to pay out the indemnity fees to the villages residents.
+The exodus started in September 1969, when the former Companhia Portuguesa de Electricidade (Portuguese Electricity Company) started to pay out indemnity fees to the village residents.
 The villagers received a total of 20,741,607 escudos: excluding houses and other structures, the land itself was valued by HICA - Companhia Hidroeléctrica do Cavado (Cavado Hydroelectric Company) at .5 escudos 1 m2, equivalent to the price of half a sardine.
 When including all structures, the compensation was equivalent to 5 escudos 1 m2, which was less than the cost that HICA incurred to build houses for its workers.
 In October 1970, notices were posted throughout the village stating that the reservoir would be filled.
 Before the dam was built, all roads leading to the village were constructed by the villagers.
 The dam construction company attempted to build a new road to evacuate the villagers, but this attempt failed.
 In the end, the villagers had to construct a new road to allow them to take their belongings by truck from the village.
-Residents tried to bring away as much of their belongings as possible (even the roof tiles); only the bare walls of most of the houses were left behind.
-The last inhabitant left in 1971, and the village was submerged the following year.
+Residents tried to take away as much of their belongings as possible (even the roof tiles); only the bare walls of most of the houses were left behind.
+The last inhabitant left in 1971 and the village was submerged the following year.

 The reservoir covers an area of approximately 344 ha, with a useful reservoir capacity of 69.7 hm3, as well as a maximum power capacity of 125 MW.